SDPB Arts

 They are a practice.

-It's practice all the way up till the end when I think, oh, here's this part, this is done, this is good now.
+It's practice all the way up till the end when I think, oh, here's this, this is done.

-'cause it's pretty spontaneous and it, it's all like, it's all practice till the end.
+And it's all like it's all practice till the end.

 And so you have to have that motivation.